How Brand and Performance Marketing Drive Results Together

 1) Results are greatest when brand and performance marketing come together.

 By mixing brand and performance activities, DTC marketers make a stronger impact and improve measurability.
 They use brand marketing to establish their personality and point of view over time, then add performance marketing to take their offer direct to buyers, all backed by hard data.

-2) Success means an agile and informed approach.
+2) A successful performance brand marketing campaign requires an agile and informed approach.

 3) Branding means belonging.

 DTC brands may be synonymous with selling, but category leaders recognize that lasting engagement extends far beyond the actual purchase.
 That’s why they’re constantly looking for ways to share and reuse the original content produced by customers and key influencers.
 Supporting these grassroots storytellers boosts authenticity and builds trust that’s invaluable to growing a brand.

 4) You can’t overlook the operational details.

 At the same time getting the technical details right can make or break a campaign.
 Websites must load in split seconds; data points must support hyper-personalization and fluidity across devices and screens.
 It means taking the time to optimize all the touchpoints that impact the consumer experience before hitting “launch” on the next performance campaign.

 Top performing brands have a culture of innovation and experimentation.
 These marketers believe in data, testing and measurement for every possible variable—yet they also set aside a healthy portion of each year’s budget (as much as 30 percent) as “protected spend.”
 These funds have less strenuous ROI goals, making them ideal for trying new tactics, channels and audiences.

 The Role of Television in Brand and Performance Marketing